fpcMotif/install-opencv-1/README.md

 on Debian-based systems (such as Ubuntu).

 The code seems to work fine on Ubuntu 16.04, but is not thoroughly tested.

+## options
+Run `./install_opencv.py` to see the full list of options.

+By default, the script will attempt to install opencv's prerequisites.
+To disable this behaviour (useful if you've already installed them yourself, for example), use the `-p` flag.